jglanz/AMD_OC_Ryzen/README.md

 #### 1 ACPI

 The first few files, those without a "-X570- prefix, are for setting up AGPM injector, and EC with other power adjustments.
 The x-AmdTable are fixes found by CaseySJ to ASRock SSDT mistakes.
 Meanwhile, the -NVMe- and -AQC107 files adjust the device names and correct internal drives appearing as external icons.
 THe -BXBR and -GP13 rename the USB devices.

-The GPU SSDT primarily provide correct renaming and nice displays of the drivers within SystemInformaion/PCI on the Mac, but a few adjust the functioning of the PowerTables (Vega 56 and 64).
+The GPU SSDT files, such as SSDT-X570-RX580-slot-1.aml, primarily provide correct re-naming of the devices (although much is provided by WEG) and nice displays of the drivers within SystemInformaion/PCI on the Mac.
+Two of these do adjust the functioning of the PowerTables (Vega 56 and 64).
+These SSDT GPU files do not inject AGPM; that is provided through kext files described in the next section.

 The other two NVMe files listed as GPP0-ANS3 and GPP2-ANS3 are described below in section A5.

-The SSDT-X570-TB3-basic.aml file injects the correct XHC5 setting for USB3 functionality and renames the TB nodes.
+Finally, the SSDT-X570-TB3-basic.aml file injects the correct XHC5 setting for USB3 functionality and renames the TB nodes.
 While TB3 is working, it is still incomplete: the TB device must be connected before boot and there is no hot-plug capability.
 Check the discusson sites listed below for current updates.
 Hopefully, the only update required to make TB3 fully functional will be a more complete SSDT-TB file replacing the one presently being used.

 #### 2 Kexts

 The contents of the Kexts folder can be broken down into various groups.
-First are the AGPMInjector kexts (created by Pavo's AGPMInjector app (https://github.com/Pavo-IM/AGPMInjector/releases).
-Here is provided several variations to save time based on commonly used GPUs.
-These should be paired with similarly named files within the ACPI folder and each should be enabled within the config.plist file as required.
+First are the AGPMInjector kexts, which were created by Pavo's AGPMInjector app (https://github.com/Pavo-IM/AGPMInjector/releases).
+A few variations were created by selecting different, commonly used GPUs, while keeping the SMBIOS set at iMacPro1,1.
+These different versions allow flexible selection by the user to save time.
+These should be paired with similarly named SSDT-GPU files within the ACPI folder.
+That is, you use one SSDT file for your given GPU and one AGPM injector kext also specific for that GPU.
+These should be entered and enabled within the ACPI and Kernel sections of the config.plist file.
 Example: selected AGPMInjector-iMacPro1,1-RX580.kext and SSDT-X570-RX580-slot-1.aml as pairs, ensuring both are entered in the proper sections of the config.plist file and that both are enabled.

 Other groupings within the Kexts folder include the BT/Wifi kexts: AirportBrcmFixup, BrcmBluetoothInjector, BrcmFirmwareData, BrcmPatchRAM3, and BT4LEContinuityFixup.
 If you've swapped out the stock Intel BT module for a Mac-compatible version (as described here https://forum.amd-osx.com/viewtopic.php?p=53060#p53060), you'll want all of these enabled within the config.plist file.
 If you've added a PCIe BT/WiFi card such as the Fenvi FV-T919 (which has a Broadcom 94360CD), then most of these are optional.
 Other files will vary whether you're using a swapped BT (SBT) or PCIe BT (PCIeBT).
 These changes will be described below.